Agentic Substrate Readiness

 Where each layer is covered

-The diagnostic answers what an external observer can see.
+The Diagnostic answers what an external observer can see.
 The full picture of agentic readiness in a regulated environment also requires internal governance — covered separately.

 Diagnostic